kaitogiang/telesa_english_mobile_app/README.md

 ## Notes

-This submission focuses on **UI prototyping** first.
+Due to limited time, I focused on the UI part first.
-The structure is ready for extending with Bloc and API integration.
+The project is already structured so logic and API can be added easily.